 If victims are feeling well enough, it is best to take some photos of any visible injuries, the accident scene and area around it, and any property damage.
 Photos are the best way to clearly illustrate what happened and who was at fault in an accident.5.
 File an Insurance Claim in Time

 Time is a critical factor when filing insurance claims.
-The statute of limitations for filing personal injury claims in Florida is four years after the pedestrian accident, and the deadline for filing a wrongful death claim is two years.6.
+The statute of limitations for filing personal injury claims in Florida is two years after the pedestrian accident, and the deadline for filing a wrongful death claim is two years.6.
 Keep Accurate Expense Records

 Accident victims should keep track of all the money they spend because of the accident.
 Medical bills will show how much their injury, pain, and suffering have cost.
 Having proof of lost wages and other out-of-pocket costs related to the accident will also help victims seek fair compensation.7.
 Hire a Hialeah Pedestrian Attorney

 Talking to a lawyer helps victims figure out what to do next with the driver’s insurance company and driver when involved in a pedestrian accident.
 Depending on what happened, victims may also be able to file a claim against the city or town government.Discuss Your Negligence Claim with an Attorney

 If you have been harmed because of someone else’s carelessness, there is no substitute for having dedicated legal representation on your side.
 At Frankl Kominsky Injury Lawyers, we are committed to helping injured victims.
 Our firm has over 40 years of combined experience handling accident and injury cases, and we know what it takes to try and prove a negligence claim.
 You can expect the utmost respect and professionalism from our licensed attorneys and legal staff.